JosephRullo/osTicket---Post-Install-Configuration/README.md

 </p>
 <br />

+<h2> <p align="center"> Congratulations!</h2>
-<h2> <p align="center"> Congratulations!</h2> This concludes the post installation and configuration of osTicket.
+<p align="center"> This concludes the post installation and configuration of osTicket.
 Many more settings can be configured and changed at any time, but this will get things up and running.
 For more information on all osTicket has to offer please visit https://docs.osticket.com/en/latest/index.html